viniciusmioto/social_network_analysis/README.md

 * Chose one of the functions `gen_<type>_graph` and give the quantity of graphs in the parameter.
 Those functions will generate graphs from [NetworkX](https://networkx.org/)

 ## Data files
-* The results will be saved on `data` directory with as a .gexf file
+* The results will be saved in `data` directory with as a .gexf file

 ## Types of graphs